jinjidexiaobai498/lxdvim9/README.md

 - terminal-help
 - project-session

-### extend  plugins ( mostly about lsp feautures and you can add plugin which you like)
+### extend  plugins ( mostly about languiage server feautures and you can add plugin which you like)

 - coc-nvim